“We’re not friends”: Eniola Badmus, Laide Bakare ‘fight’ at Owambe film premiere

-Laide Bakare confronts Eniola Badmus at Owambe Thieves movie premiere, leaks their DM
+Laide Bakare Intensely Confronts Eniola Badmus at Owambe Thieves Movie Premiere, Leaks Their DM

 - Nigerian actresses Laide Bakare and Eniola Badmus are currently trending on the internet following their appearance at Eniola Ajao’s movie premiere